 16. Giulio Etiope – Lost In Subway (Jeroen Search Remix)

 I realized that music takes up most of my life and inspires me a long time ago.
 I'm definitely not going to stop.

 Tell us about your releases.

-My first release was published on the internet label Chevengur Melody.
-It was followed by collaboration with musician named Apoena: we had a track on Mysterious Russion Soul label, two collection-records released on Simple Things and Allnight labels and another track will be released soon.
+My first release was published on the Internet-label Chevengur Melody.
+It was followed by the collaboration with a musician named Apoena: we had a track on Mysterious Russian Soul label, two collection-records released on Simple Things and Allnight labels and another track will be released soon.
 In addition, there are two compilations on vinyl with my tracks on Fox Trax and a new Ukrainian label called Noneside.
 This year my first solo record is being released.

 What kind of music does Noneside release?

-Noneside is a new and very promising Ukrainian label owned by Lostlojic, who is Kyiv-based musician.
+Noneside is a new and a very promising Ukrainian label owned by Lostlojic, who is a Kyiv-based musician.
 Noneside focuses on unusual and 'basement-like' sound.
 When I got the release offer, I agreed.

 How long have you been writing tracks?

-I started writing music about seven years ago when, after listening to a large number of electronic music, I decided to try to create a track.
-My efforts were directed with the support and advices from other musicians and I became motivated to continue working.
+I started composing music about seven years ago when, after listening to a large number of electronic music, I decided to try to create a track.
+My efforts were directed with the support and advice from other musicians and I became motivated to continue working.
 In a few years, I set up an aim to release my music on physical media.